luyadev/luya.io/docs/guide/installation/cloud.md

 #### Request Component

-If the urls do not contain https schema, this is because [$isSecureConnection](https://www.yiiframework.com/doc/api/2.0/yii-web-request#getIsSecureConnection()-detail) will return false, therefor you can define the secure headers or disable them as followed:
+If the URLs do not contain https:// schema, this is because [$isSecureConnection](https://www.yiiframework.com/doc/api/2.0/yii-web-request#getIsSecureConnection()-detail) will return `false`, therefor you can define the secure headers or disable them as followed:

 ```php
 $config->webComponent('request', [